NCAR/lrose-core/docs/download/download_rpm_and_install.md

 to your path.

-Test by trying the commands:
+Test the installation by running the commands:

 ```
   /usr/local/lrose/bin/RadxPrint -h